 If supported by the signage player hardware, portrait resolutions are available.

 Xibo has a sophisticated scheduling system allowing for scheduling Layouts and Campaigns across Displays and Display Groups.
 This is achieved through Schedule Events and visualized on the Calendar.
 Events have the following properties:

 - Events spanning two dates - no maximum or minimum time

 - Schedule an event for more that one Display / Display Group at once

 - When a Display has more than one Layout scheduled to it at one time it will automatically alternate between the Layouts in the schedule.

 If at any time there are no layouts scheduled to run, the default layout for the Display will be run automatically.

 Templates are saved copies of Layouts that can be used when creating a new Layout.
-Saving a using a Template can save a lot of time spent on the design process.
+Saving and using a Template can save a lot of time spent on the design process.
 Templates are saved from the Layout Designer Options menu using the "Save Template" menu item.

 The Xibo Software lives on your Xibo Media player.
 It communicates with your Xibo CMS to retrieve the media and programming you created from within the CMS.
 The software's other function is to playback the content you created and scheduled within the CMS.
 If you are using an Android device, your Xibo software will require a license which you can purchase in the store after a 14-day free trial.